xalvarez/aws-lambda-micronaut-workshop/README.md

 The Lambda implements the following REST endpoints:

 * `/ping`, which returns an example response body
-* `/hello-github`, which uses GitHub's GraphQL API to retrieve a GitHub user's username and respond `"Hello <username>!"`
+* `/capital/{country}`, which uses the REST Countries API to retrieve a country's capital

 This material is part of a workshop and a blog entry.